 Disc Golf Basket Dimensions

-For the standard disc golf basket, the measurement and dimension are are the same as a basic one but contains more than 18 chains.
+For the standard disc golf basket, the measurement and dimensions are the same as a basic one but contains more than 18 chains.
 This disc golf basket also uses durable materials in its foundation.

-Meanwhile, the champion level basket that is used by top-tier tournaments and approved by the PDGA.
+Meanwhile, the champion-level basket is used by top-tier tournaments and approved by the PDGA.
 They have similar measurements and dimensions as the inferior type but use high-quality materials.

 How long are the chains on a disc golf basket?
 As per the PDGA, the minimum chain length is 9 inches.
-Where you are making a DIY type, you can have the option of putting as many or little chains as you would like.
-For PDGA approved baskets, the minimum number is 12 pcs.
+Where you are making a DIY type, you can have the option of putting as many or a few chains as you would like.
+For PDGA-approved baskets, the minimum number is 12 pcs.
 But I have seen as high as 24 chains for a disc golf basket.

 The upper ring for the chains is 21.3 inches wide, while the lower basket must be at 25.7 inches.
 However, there are many varieties and sizes for the width, especially with the DIY type.

 The PDGA does not have a standard weight for the disc golf basket but advises that the basket should weigh from 18 to 25 kilos.
 This action is to ensure that the foundation is stable when installed on the course.